Hello! I’m Gareth J M Saunders.

 I grew up in the Scottish Borders.
 I studied Practical Theology and Christian Ethics at the University of St Andrews, graduating in 1993 with a Bachelor of Divinity (with honours).

 Following a few years working in textile mills in the Scottish Borders, and with homeless young people in London, I moved to Edinburgh where I read for a Master of Theology in Ministry at the University of Edinburgh, while completing my ordination training with the Scottish Episcopal Church.

 I was ordained deacon in 1999 and priest in 2000.
 I served my curacy at St Andrews Cathedral, Inverness, and then three parish churches in Edinburgh before I moved into full-time web development in 2006.

-In 2006 I co-wrote the third edition of Teach Yourself Mahjong for Hodder Education.
+- In 2006–2007 I co-wrote the third edition of Teach Yourself Mahjong for Hodder Education.

 - I compiled a Blueprint CSS framework cheat sheet, which was bundled with Joomla!
 1.7 for their Atomic template.

 - Each year I create a Scottish Episcopal Church digital calendar of feasts and readings which can be imported into Microsoft Outlook, Google Calendar, Apple iCal, etc.

 Also check out the contact page for links to social media.

 Why ‘potting shed’?